 A mistake that many writers make comes from the belief that they are defending one side of an argument in a debate or criticizing some perspective.

-Almost any topic, event or idea can be described through an explanatory essay; here are a couple of good essay topics to get you started:
+Almost any topic, event or idea can be described through an explanatory essay; here are a couple of explanatory essay topics to get you started:

-After collecting the required information, the next and most important step is to create a feasible thesis statement.
+After collecting the required information, the next and most important step is to create an explanatory thesis.
 This statement lays down a concise version of your overall point of view about the topic.
 In other words, you are explaining what you will be showing to your audience.
 Remember, you are not arguing or criticizing, just merely stating facts.

-After both steps have been taken care of, it is time to create an outline for your paper.
+After both steps have been taken care of, it is time to define an explanation essay structure by creating an outline.

 Explanatory Essay Outline

-The introduction for an essay is made up of three main components and serves as a gateway for the actual content of the essay.
+The explanatory essay introduction is made up of three main components and serves as a gateway for the actual content of the essay.
 First of all, just like with most types of essays, get the reader interested in the topic by presenting a hook statement.
 This can be an interesting fact, relevant quote, or anything that would captivate the audience's attention.

 Most likely, unless the topic is very in-depth, the body should contain three paragraphs, each with their point of approach.
 However, the general style of each body paragraph is identical.
 First of all, present a topic sentence that precisely explains what information you will be introducing.
 At the same time, this sentence should smoothly transition the writing from the previous point to the next.